top of page

 Brain Function

 Every brain changes with age, and mental function changes along with it.
 Mental decline is common, and it's one of the most feared consequences of aging.
-But cognitive impairment is not inevitable.
+However, cognitive impairment is not inevitable.
 Brain aging and memory loss were once thought to happen because neurons died or stopped functioning.
 New research shows that the neurotransmitter dopamine can trigger the formation of new neurons in adult brains.
-In fact, these dopamine neurons move directly to the brain associated with higher brain function and improved memory.
+These dopamine neurons move directly to the brain, which is associated with higher brain function and improved memory.

 Depression

 Depression is the state in which the individual feels sad, helpless, and disinterested in life.
 Clinical depression affects mood, mind, body, and behavior.
 Depression is the most frequently seen psychiatric disorder among both hospitalized inpatients and those in outpatient psychiatric care.
-Research has shown that in the United States about 19 million people-one in ten adults-experience depression each year, and nearly two-thirds do not get the help they need.
+Research has shown that in the United States, about 19 million people in 10 experience depression each year, and nearly two-thirds do not get the help they need.
 There are many kinds of depression, several with deep underlying psychiatric causes.
 Short of biochemical analysis, however, they are usually difficult to differentiate.
 Psychological testing can rate depressive states according to intensity but cannot differentiate causative factors.
 Despite the variations in the etiology of depressive states, however, treatments are very similar.

 Focus and Attention